2025 NBA Finals: Oklahoma City Thunder

 Shai Gilgeous-Alexander became the first player to win the regular season MVP and an NBA Finals in the same season since Steph Curry in 2014–15.

 In the 2024–25 season, Oklahoma City had its best season in franchise history, finishing 68–14 to secure the top seed in the Western Conference for a second straight year.
-They did so in dominant fashion, outscoring opponents by 12.9 points per game during the regular season, which was more than half a point better than the previous record set by the 1971–72 Los Angeles Lakers when Los Angeles outscored opponents by 12.3 points per game.
+They did so in dominant fashion, outscoring opponents by 12.9 points per game during the regular season, more than half a point better than the previous record, set by the 1971–72 Los Angeles Lakers when Los Angeles outscored opponents by 12.3 points per game.
 They were led by the regular season MVP Shai Gilgeous-Alexander, who led the league with 32.7 points per game while also averaging 6.4 assists and five rebounds.
-Third-year player Jalen Williams continued his ascension as one of the best forwards in the league, improving on every major statistical category from last season, becoming an All-Star for the first time, and making the third team All-NBA.
-After losing to the Dallas Mavericks in the Western Conference semifinals last playoffs, the team acquired veteran depth pieces Isaiah Hartenstein (via free agency) and Alex Caruso (via trade).
+Third-year player Jalen Williams continued his ascent as one of the league's best forwards, improving in every major statistical category from last season, becoming an All-Star for the first time, and making the third team All-NBA.
+After losing to the Dallas Mavericks in the 2024 Western Conference semifinals, the team acquired veteran depth pieces Isaiah Hartenstein (via free agency) and Alex Caruso (via trade).
 Gilgeous-Alexander, Williams, Hartenstein, Caruso, second-year center Chet Holmgren, and guard Luguentz Dort formed a stalwart defensive unit as OKC led the league in most defensive categories; Dort was also rewarded with an All-Defensive first team honor, while Williams was voted to the All-Defensive second team.
-Rounding out the roster were sharpshooters Aaron Wiggins and Isaiah Joe; second-year player guard Cason Wallace, another great defensive player; and reserve big man Jaylin Williams, who filled in for Holmgren during his two-month long hip injury.
+Rounding out the roster were sharpshooters Aaron Wiggins and Isaiah Joe; second-year player guard Cason Wallace, another great defensive player; and reserve big man Jaylin Williams, who filled in for Holmgren during his two-month absence with a hip injury.
 For putting this roster together, Thunder executive vice president and general manager Sam Presti was named the 2024–25 NBA Executive of the Year.
 Head coach Mark Daigneault, who was named Coach of the Year the previous season, came in fourth for the award this season.
 OKC finished 16 games better than the Houston Rockets, the second-best team in the Western Conference.
 This margin between a first and second seed was the largest in NBA history.